Phil Bentley: Mitie

 In October 2016, it was announced that he would succeed Ruby McGregor-Smith as CEO of Mitie, which he duly did on 13 December 2016.
 Under Bentley’s leadership, Mitie has become the biggest FM operator in the UK, partly because of their acquisition of Interserve in late 2020.
 Since the start of the COVID pandemic, Bentley has overseen Mitie’s work delivering a wide range of services, including running Covid-19 testing sites, cleaning offices and major transport services, and providing security for new quarantine hotels.
-He has also attempted to use the pandemic to redefine the traditional image of cleaning by introducing UVC robots and units. current basic salary of £900,000 – As the Chief Executive Officer and Executive Director of MITIE Plc, the total compensation of Phil Bentley at MITIE Plc is £2,648,470.
-There are no executives at MITIE Plc getting paid more.
+He has also attempted to use the pandemic to redefine the traditional image of cleaning by introducing UVC robots and units.

-Other positions
+In 2025, Bentley received a total remuneration package of £6.5 million, including £4 million worth of incentive shares.

+In June 2026, Bentley announced he will step down from his role at Mitie in March 2027.

+Non-executive directorships

 Between 2002 and 2010 he was a non-executive director and chair of the audit committee of Kingfisher plc.
 On 1 October 2012 Bentley was apportioned non-executive director of global engineering group IMI, and also joined the audit committee and nominations committee.